 Quality assurance systems were in place to ensure shortfalls could be identified and action taken to ensure people were safe at all times.
-People were at the heart of what the service did.
-Relatives and staff told us there was an open and positive culture at the service.
+Staff told us there was an open and positive culture at the service.
 People were supported to express their views.
 People were supported to have maximum choice and control of their lives and staff supported them in the least restrictive way possible and in their best interests; the policies and systems in the service supported this practice.